Ugranziol/appRiori/tutorial0.md

 The first option is to plan contrasts for single variables, by clicking on the "Single variable" button.

-The left size of the Panel contains two dropdown menu:
+The left side of the Panel contains two dropdown menu:

 * The first menu allows to select one among the categorical variables of the uploaded data frame.
 Note that appRiori permits to select only variables that are "character" or "factor".